 Instructional Design Services began with the pairing of an Instructional Designer (ID) and an Instructional Technologist (IT) in January 2016.The goal was to build the Adult Education Program in an effort to become more competitive in the market and generate new target audiences for Doane.
-Within nine months, we doubled in size and added a new Director of Online Education.
-Two years later we restructured the department to fold the responsibilities of both the ID and IT into one role, the Instructional Design Technology Specialist, which effectively broadened the skills of each team member and accelerated the number of courses produced.
+Within nine months, we doubled in size and added a new Associate Vice President for Online Operations.
+Two years later we restructured the office to fold the responsibilities of both the ID and IT into one role, the Instructional Design Technology Specialist, which effectively broadened the skills of each team member and accelerated the number of courses produced.

 During this time, we iterated a 16-week approach to developing online courses.
 Our development approach is rooted in backward course design, which considers goals and assessments before the design of learning activities and instructional content.
 This approach enables us to partner with faculty to grow their understanding of learning strategies, design, and educational technology; to inspire innovation and the development of more robust ideas for their teaching down the road.

 On average, the five team members who comprise IDS now produce around 50-70 courses a year, working with faculty members from coast to coast.
 We have built a professional green screen studio space on the Lincoln campus and established a mobile lab for video recording that enables us to shoot videos outside of the studio.